![]() |

 before his death, between his sons, though possibly only between the four or

-five known historical ones: including Gwynllyw,
+five likely historical ones: including Gwynllyw,

 Pawl, Merchwyn,